 Getting your car completely ready will probably take you a few hours on a sad Saturday as you get her ready for her Winter sleep.
 I’m approaching this list as I would tackle it in order that day.

 The modern fuel in our cars will start to deteriorate (oxidize) after as little as 30 days.
 Leave it sitting long enough and it will turn into gooey varnish and eat all the rubber fittings in the fuel system.
-The worst fuels are the ones with Ethanol (like we are cursed with in California) as the ethanol really destroys rubber and gaskets plus absorbs water and can lead to rusting the fuel system from the inside out.
+The worst fuels are the ones with Ethanol (like we are cursed with in California, and the UK is now getting in 2021) as the ethanol really destroys rubber and gaskets plus absorbs water and can lead to rusting the fuel system from the inside out.

 The next question that comes to mind is would it be better to have almost an empty tank (1/8th or less) and then top it up with fresh fuel in the spring, or, put her away with a full tank of fuel?
 The argument centers around that with a low fuel level there will be an air space above the fuel for vapor (that might have moisture in it), and with a full tank there is less vapor space.
 The answer is definitively top it up completely with the highest grade fuel you can.
 Minimizing the air space is key.